 Conclusion:

-Buttress dams are beneficial for sites with wide or narrow valleys, it must be built on a solid foundation of bedrock.
+Buttress dams are beneficial for sites with wide or narrow valleys, they must be built on a solid foundation of bedrock.

 The stability of a buttress dam depends on the bracing action of the buttress where most of the load is concentrated.